box-community/archived-csharp-collaborations/README.md

 # Usage

+Download the `/artifacts` folder on a Windows computer.
+From this folder you can run `collaborations.exe`.

 To record the folders a user is collaborating on:

     collaborations.exe -r=member -u=<username> -t=<box access token> -o=<path to result.csv>